Pet Anesthesia & Pain Management

 At Veterinary Cancer & Surgery Specialists, every pet undergoing surgery receives:

 - A thorough pre-anesthetic evaluation, including appropriate testing and laboratory analyses to better understand patient health before surgery

-- An individualized anesthetic and pain management plan designed to minimize risk of anesthetic complications and to maximize patient comfort
+- An individualized anesthetic and pain management plan designed to minimize the risk of anesthetic complications and to maximize patient comfort

-- Intravenous fluids, ventilator support, and intensive monitoring that includes blood pressures, pulse oximetry, expired carbon dioxide concentrations, ECG and body temperature (arterial blood gas analysis and arterial blood pressure monitoring is also performed as needed)
+- Intravenous fluids, ventilator support, and intensive monitoring that includes blood pressures, pulse oximetry, expired carbon dioxide concentrations, ECG, and body temperature (arterial blood gas analysis and arterial blood pressure monitoring is also performed as needed)

-- Analgesic therapy before, during and after surgery
+- Analgesic therapy before, during, and after surgery

 - Advanced anesthesia and pain management techniques, including, when appropriate, epidural anesthetics, constant rate infusions, and local and incisional blocks

 At Veterinary Cancer & Surgery Specialists, we encourage owners to be involved in maximizing post-operative pain relief for their pets.
 Pet owner education and follow-up after surgery are integral parts of our practice.
 Home care is advocated, whenever possible, to reduce patient stress and to aid in recovery from anesthesia and surgery.

 Our pain treatment recommendations are guided by results of pre and post-surgical evaluations, the type of procedure performed and severity of pain expected, and your observations about your pet’s behavior.
 Following surgery, recommended treatments for pain may include analgesic and other medications, rest and restricted activity, and physical therapy.

 Post-discharge, you will receive a phone call from our lead surgery technician to check in on your pet’s recovery and answer any questions or concerns you may have.